-As someone who typically bases their entire Shabbat practice on ritual surrounding gratitude, I’ve found that taking the time to create moments of reflection around gratitude (for myself and for others) hasn’t come as naturally.
-Being that I’m a licensed and board certified Art Therapist, you’d think that would be automatic, right?
+As someone who typically bases their entire Shabbat practice on rituals surrounding gratitude, I’ve found that taking the time to create moments of reflection around gratitude (for myself and for others) hasn’t come as naturally.
+Being that I’m a licensed and board-certified Art Therapist, you’d think that would be automatic, right?
 Not exactly.

 When times are really, really tough, the ease of which we exist “normally” goes out the window — the brain can go into survival mode, and the chemicals in the brain (called neurotransmitters) create a “trauma response”, even as a reaction to regular, day-to-day, mundane tasks.